 - Can all stakeholders collaborate to increase value across the chain?

-- How can the rewards be redistributed more equitably across the chain?
+- Can the rewards be redistributed more equitably across the chain?

-The figure below illustrates the example of a palm kernel oil supply chain that sources upstream from various suppliers and distributor neworks.
-The product that is the palm fruit or the fresh fruit bunch (FFB) gets transformed to crude palm oil (CPO) and palm kernels that are further sourced downstream to produce palm kernel oil.
-PKO gets transformed to various oleo-chemicals and glycerin downstream.
+The palm kernel oil (PKO) supply chain sources upstream from hundreds of suppliers who aggregate the fruit from thousands of small holder farmers, small growers, estates and plantation.
+The palm fruit or the fresh fruit bunch (FFB) gets transformed into to crude palm oil (CPO) and palm kernels (PK) that are sourced further downstream to produce palm kernel oil.
+PKO gets transformed to various oleo-chemicals and byproducts such as glycerin downstream.

 Sponsor: A Multinational Oil Palm Plantation Company